Thatguyjs/MathScript/README.md

 # Features
 An ever-increasing list of cool things to be excited about

- - Statically typed
+ - Statically typed definitions
- - If / else if / else statements
+ - Statements `if / else if / else`
- - Functions
+ - Function definitions / calls
  - I/O

 # What About Syntax?